openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 Over the last month the conference team has received a large number of proposed sessions
       for the openSUSE conference.
-However, we also realize we have not entirely capitalized on the potential for especially the â€˜interactiveâ€™ sessions we wanted.
+However, we also realize we have not entirely capitalized on the potential for especially the ‘interactive’ sessions we wanted.
 So we extend the deadline with two weeks to allow more BoF, Workshop and Hack sessions to be submitted.
-And weâ€™ll release some more articles to explain what we want!
+And we’ll release some more articles to explain what we want!

 **Interactive**

 As we wrote in the initial [call for papers](http://news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/), it is our ambition to make the openSUSE conference about community
       and getting things done.
 Two-way communication, not one-way!
 Interactivity, creativity, fun.
-      The awesome [Zentrifuge](http://en.opensuse.org/openSUSE:Conference_Location_Zentrifuge) location is there to inspire us and we choose the subtitle of **rwxÃ½**, commonly known as the UNIX acronym for â€œRead, Write, Executeâ€ for our conference.
+      The awesome [Zentrifuge](http://en.opensuse.org/openSUSE:Conference_Location_Zentrifuge) location is there to inspire us and we choose the subtitle of **rwxý**, commonly known as the UNIX acronym for “Read, Write, Execute” for our conference.

-More importantly, we asked for â€˜interactive session proposalsâ€™.
+More importantly, we asked for ‘interactive session proposals’.
 And that is also where we
       failed a bit.
 Not everyone in openSUSE is familiar with workshops, BoFs or Hack sessions.
 We introduced [the
         BoF in an article](http://news.opensuse.org/2011/06/14/opensuse-conference-and-rw-sessions-the-bof/) but the other sessions have not seen any explanation besides what